 The regulatory intent justifies the financial impact child care providers may incur because these licensing standards are mandated to ensure the health and safety of children.
-Ohio Revised Code requires child care centers to be regulated.
+Ohio Revised Code requires family child care providers to be regulated.

 Regulatory Flexibility

 16. Does the regulation provide any exemptions or alternative means of compliance for small businesses?
 Please explain.